DMTF/Redfish-Interop-Validator/README.md

 The Redfish Interop Validator generates reports in the "logs" folder: a text version named "InteropLog_MM_DD_YYYY_HHMMSS.txt" and an html version named "InteropHtmlLog_MM_DD_YYYY_HHMMSS.html".
 The reports give the detailed view of the individual properties checked, with the Pass/Fail/Skip/Warning status for each resource checked for conformance.

-There is a verbose log file that may be referenced to diagnose tool or schema problems when the stdout print out is insufficient, located in logs/ConformanceLog_MM_DD_YYYY_HHMMSS.html
+There is a verbose log file that may be referenced to diagnose tool problems when the stdout print out is insufficient, located in logs/ConformanceLog_MM_DD_YYYY_HHMMSS.html

 ## Release Process